 your brain, damaging brain tissue and starving some of your brain

-cells of blood.
+cells of blood and oxygen.

 Without a constant blood supply, your brain

-body and mind works.
+body and mind work.

 What should I do if I think someone is having a